daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 * Rang 4: Blink of an Eye
 * Rang 4: Up to Speed
 * Rang 5: Pas encore mort
-* Rang 6: Burning Light ou Ignorer l'Affliction
+* Rang 6: Lumière brûlante ou Ignorer l'Affliction

 **Intrusions du MJ:** A nemesis finds the character.
 A strange material is found to nullify the character's abilities.